catenax/tractusx/documentation/architecture/speedboat-consume-aspects-with-connectors.md

 # Consume aspects

 This document explains how KAPUTT GmbH will consume aspects in Speedboat.
-It is a temporary setup as it can work if there is only one entity consuming artifacts.
+It is a temporary setup as it can work if there is only one entity consuming aspects.

 ## Problem statement